 Hong Kong to bar non-resident arrivals from South Korea over virus

-Hong Kong will bar non-residents arriving from South Korea from Tuesday morning in response to the growing coronavirus outbreak, the city's security chief said late Monday.
+Hong Kong will close its doors on Tuesday to all arrivals from South Korea except returning city residents in response to the growing coronavirus outbreak, the territory's security chief said.
+"Considering the development of the epidemic in South Korea, the Security Bureau will issue a red travel alert," John Lee told reporters Monday.

-"Considering the development of the epidemic in South Korea, the Security Bureau will issue a red travel alert," John Lee told reporters.
+The notice means anyone who has been in South Korea in the last fortnight will be denied entry to the international finance hub.
+Hong Kong residents will be allowed to return but will have to undergo a fortnight of medical surveillance.

-"We also urge Hong Kong residents not to travel there unless necessary," he added.
+South Korea has so far confirmed more than 800 cases of the novel coronavirus, by far the largest national total outside China, the origin of the disease.
+Hong Kong has 79 confirmed cases, two of whom have died.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)